Introduction

 Your dentist will ask you to bite down on special marking paper that highlights areas of premature or excessive contact.
 These marks guide the careful removal of small amounts of crown material using precision dental instruments.
 The process is repeated multiple times, with constant checking and patient feedback, until the bite feels natural and comfortable.

 Modern dentistry also employs digital occlusal analysis systems that can measure bite forces and timing with extraordinary precision.
-These technologies help identify subtle discrepancies that might not be immediately apparent through traditional methods, ensuring optimal results for complex cases.
+These technologies help identify subtle discrepancies that might not be immediately apparent through traditional methods, supporting careful adjustment in complex cases.

 The adjustment process must balance several factors: maintaining the crown's structural integrity, preserving its aesthetic appearance, and achieving functional harmony with your natural bite pattern.